P-Jag/swift-starter-kit-EN-PL/Basics/Dictionaries.md

 **EN:**

-To access values from dictionaries use key-value pairs (that's how dictionaries store values)
+To access values from dictionaries use key-value pairs (that's how dictionaries store values).
+Dictionaries are unordered.

 **PL:**